Petty's Notebook

 Bin Derangements and the Gate Width Theorem

-Nine deranging multipliers at every prime in base 10.
-The count does not depend on the prime.
+Nine multipliers produce zero collisions at every prime in base 10.
+The count is exactly b-1, independent of the prime.
+The proof identifies the deranging set explicitly.

 July 2022